arthurkahwa/UseCases/iOS/UniversalBlogger/RESTService/README.md

 ## Usage
 * Start the docker container with ```docker-compose up``` on the command line in the folder with the docker-compose.yanl file.
 * Use PGAdmin to create the database tables
-* Use a Http Client like Postman to first enter the User data tthen the Post data
+* Use a Http Client like Postman to first enter the User data then the Post data.
+  * See the OpenAPI Document for the endpoints.